 Almira Township is served by two different school districts: the Benzie County Central Schools (BCCS) and the Traverse City Area Public Schools (TCAPS).
-As can be seen on Figure 5-1, the majority of the Township is in the BCCS district.
+The majority of the Township is in the BCCS district.
 The BCCS district covers an area of 364 square miles, of which approximately 29 square miles are in Almira Township.
 Approximately five square miles of the Township are within the TCAPS district.
-BCCS elementary students attend Platte River Elementary in Honor or Lake Ann Elementary on Bronson Lake Road in Inland Township.
+BCCS elementary students attend Lake Ann Elementary on Bronson Lake Road in Inland Township.
 TCAPS elementary students attend Westwoods Elementary on Fisher Road in Long Lake Township.
 The middle schools and high schools are located in Benzonia and Traverse City areas.